Im-Rises/cells_segmentation/README.md

 ## Videos

-A set of videos are available in the video dolfer.
+A set of videos are available in the video folfer.
 They show the different main step of the image processing.

 PLACEHOLDER